stevenanthonyrevo/Particles/README.md

-# Particules-
+# Particles-framework

 ##How it Works

 Start with the development folder.
-Pick the particles
+Pick the particles you want to start your project with.